mochi-hpc/mofka/docs/usage/quickstart.rst

 -----------------------

 Mofka can be used in C++ or in Python (if built with Python support).
-The following *CMakeLists.txt* file shows how to link an application against the Mofka library in CMake.
+The following *CMakeLists.txt* file shows how to link a C++ application against the Mofka library in CMake.

 .. literalinclude:: ../_code/CMakeLists.txt